lloydroc/stockcrawl/README.md

 3. Massage the Yahoo Finance JSON into CouchDB format and POST to CouchDB
 4. Scrape Wikipedia for S&P 500 Stock Information
 5. Merge S&P 500 Stock Information the CouchDB Data
+5. Convert the CouchDB data to csv (comma separated values)

 We store files from each step in the `output` folder.